pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

 :::caution
 Do not mix-up a schema with a form configuration.
 There is a clear separation of responsibilities of these two files:

-- Schema = Defines the data structure of an object.
+- Schema: It defines the data structure of an object.
-- Form Configuration = Defines a form to show the data structure of an object as (editable) form fields.
+- Form Configuration: It defines a form to show the data structure of an object as (editable) form fields.
 :::

-But also in other areas beside forms it is meaningful to define a JSON Schema first before you start to work with data models in your application.
+But, also in other areas besides forms, it is meaningful to define a JSON Schema first before you start working with data models in your application.

 Here is an example of how such a JSON schema can look like defining an person object: